Kanban

 What is Kanban in production control?

-The method, whose name is derived from Japanese and can be translated as "card" or "receipt", is used for production process control.
+The method, whose name is derived from the Japanese and can be translated as "card" or "receipt", is used for production process control.

 What exactly is Kanban and what is it used for?